Accessible Documents in Tumult Hype

 Tumult Hype is a tool that empowers you to create a variety of content for the web.
 Because what you can create in Hype is limitless, you are responsible for constraining what you create to your audiences, their needs, and their abilities.
 This means that it is up to you to make design decisions like:

-• Minimum text sizes
+• Minimum text sizes and scaling

-• Contrast for buttons and elements
+• Contrast for buttons, elements, and focus indicators

 • The number and type of colors